harsh15520/python_learning/day_7/utility_functions/README.md

-Great question!
-Let's break down the best practices for writing **utility functions** in Python, and when (or if) you should use static methods or utility classes.

 ## 1. **What Are Utility Functions?**
 Utility functions are small, reusable functions that perform general-purpose tasks (like string manipulation, math operations, or data cleaning).
 They are designed to be used across different parts of your codebase, promoting code reuse and modularity.